 - Soak spent fireworks in a bucket of water for at least 15 minutes

-- Wrap them in plastic, leave them overnight far away from structures and combustibles.
+- Wrap soaked fireworks in plastic.
+Leave them overnight far away from structures and combustibles

 - Put them in your garbage